-They belonged to the Kenites, who accompanied the children of Israel into Palestine, and dwelt among them.
-Moses married a Kenite wife (Judg.
-1:16), and Jael was the wife of “Heber the Kenite” (4:17).
-Saul also showed kindness to the Kenites (1 Sam.
-15:6).
+They belonged to the Kenites, who accompanied the children of Israel into the Promised Land, and dwelt among them.
+Moses married a Kenite wife (Judges 1:16), and Jael was the wife of “Heber the Kenite” (4:17).
+Saul also showed kindness to the Kenites (1 Samuel 15:6).
 The main body of the Kenites dwelt in cities, and adopted settled habits of life (30:29); but Jehonadab forbade his descendants to drink wine or to live in cities.
 They were commanded to lead always a nomad life.

 They adhered to the law laid down by Jonadab, and were noted for their fidelity to the old-established custom of their family in the days of Jeremiah (35); and this feature of their character is referred to by the prophet for the purpose of giving point to his own exhortation.
 They are referred to in Neh.
 3:14 and 1 Chronicles 2:55.
 Dr. Wolff (1839) found in Arabia, near Mecca, a tribe claiming to be descendants of Jehonadab; and later a Bedouin tribe has been found near the Dead Sea who also profess to be descendants of the same Kenite chief.